 We then fly west and north to the city of Darwin.
 From this tropical port, we’ll head into the vast wilds of Kakadu National Park.
 The sultry monsoon forests and sandstone rock formations here are home to a bewildering assortment of birds, amphibians, reptiles, and exotic plants.

-This trip is designed to thrill the avid naturalist and novice naturalist alike, and to give everyone a well-rounded, first-hand experience of Australia.
+This trip is designed to thrill both avid and novice naturalists and birders.
+You'll see and learn a lot about the wonderful tropical ecosystems of Australia.

 Today we'll explore the Daintree River by boat, looking for Saltwater Crocodiles and interesting birds.
-After lunch, we'll enjoy some free time strolling the town of Port Douglas.
+Later, we'll enjoy some free time to enjoy the coastal town of Port Douglas.

 Many of us will continue on to Tasmania for the extension trip.
 We'll say our farewells to those who are heading home today.

 Ivan Phillipsen, Co-owner of Wild Latitudes, is a passionate naturalist with a background in scientific research.
 He holds an M.S. in biology and a Ph.D. in zoology.
 Natural history is Ivan’s true passion and what he is most excited to teach to others.
 Although he is fascinated by just about every aspect of nature, Ivan is particularly fond of birds, reptiles, amphibians, insects, plants, and geology.
 Everything is interconnected in nature and Ivan takes a holistic approach when teaching about the natural world.

 Dan Van den Broek spent the past 18 years leading birding tours throughout the world, sharing amazing experiences with hundreds of people.
 He believes that to understand the rich and varied lives of birds opens a window into the interconnectedness of our world.
 Critical to our understanding of nature and conservation is to consider how people and nature can coexist in a mutually beneficial way and vital to travel is to ensure that people and nature benefit from tourism.

 Get more info by email and access to special deals